trueberryless/the-thinking-hub/src/content/posts/policy-thinking.md

 ### The End of Laissez-Faire

 Geert Lovink, a prominent net theorist, argues that the era of "Internet Laissez-Faire" is dead.
-The "multi-stakeholder" model—where a loose coalition of engineers, NGOs, and nice corporations governed the web—has collapsed.
+The "multi-stakeholder" model — where a loose coalition of engineers, NGOs, and nice corporations governed the web — has collapsed.
 The libertarian bubble burst.

 We are now in a phase where societies have realized that the internet is not an "exceptional" space that exists outside the law.
 It is the central nervous system of society, and allowing it to be run by ad-tech companies is destroying the host.
 We are witnessing the **"Enshittification"** of the internet (a term coined by Cory Doctorow).
 Platforms start by being good to users; then they abuse users to make things better for business customers; finally, they abuse those business customers to claw back all the value for themselves, leaving a dying platform filled with spam, scams, and algorithmic sludge.

-The friction we feel right now—the lawsuits, the new EU acts, the privacy wars—is the sound of society trying to reassert control over a system that was left to rot for twenty years.
+The friction we feel right now — the lawsuits, the new EU acts, the privacy wars — is the sound of society trying to reassert control over a system that was left to rot for twenty years.

 ---

 _Coming Up in Part 5: The Grand Finale.
-We take everything we have learned—policy, bias, sovereignty—and apply it to the ultimate case study: Self-Driving Cars.
+We take everything we have learned — policy, bias, sovereignty — and apply it to the ultimate case study: Self-Driving Cars.
 We will cover the "Trolley Problem" distraction, the "Irony of Automation," and the security nightmare of driving a computer at 130km/h._

 ## Part 5: The Autonomy Trap & The Way Forward

 We have spent the last four parts discussing the theory of policy, the history of the web, and the mechanisms of surveillance.
 Now, we are going to apply all of that to a single, concrete case study that embodies every single one of these tensions: **Self-Driving Cars**.

 This is not a discussion about the technology of LIDAR or neural networks.
 This is a discussion about the societal impact of deploying robots into public spaces.
 And before we start, let’s clear the deck: We are not going to talk about the Trolley Problem.
-You know the one—should the car swerve to hit the nun or the baby?
+You know the one — should the car swerve to hit the nun or the baby?
 That is a philosophical parlor game that distracts us from the actual, systemic problems we are facing right now.
 It takes up 90% of the oxygen in the room but represents 0.001% of the reality.
 The real issues are economic, legal, and structural.

 ### The Labor Displacement Crisis

 The first massive policy challenge is labor.
-Millions of people work as drivers—truck drivers, taxi drivers, delivery personnel.
+Millions of people work as drivers — truck drivers, taxi drivers, delivery personnel.
 Automation is a direct threat to their livelihood.
 We are currently in a predictable race: "Who can do it cheaper, the human or the machine?"

 The industry narrative is that machines will take over the boring parts, leaving humans to do "higher value" work.
 But the reality looks different.
 We are seeing a future where trucks drive themselves on the highway, but human drivers are still needed for the complex "last mile" in cities or bad weather.
 What does that job look like?
 A driver might only be paid for the 20% of the time they are actually driving, turning a solid middle-class job into precarious gig work.